Self-Reference Ultra-Wideband Systems: Introduction

-In this paper, we introduce a novel scheme for UWB applications, named as Self Reference UWB (SR), which uses as reference signal the absolute value of a replica of the transmitted data signal multiplied by the Gaussian monocycle waveform.
-Compared to the conventional TR schemes which transmit two pulses (reference and data) for one data symbol, SR constructs the reference pulse from the transmitted data symbol, resulting in double data rates (as in DTR) and in lower complexity.
-Moreover, the SR scheme offers $ 3dB$ performance improvement compared to the DTR and\ is characterised by the absence of the delay line (implemented both on TR and DTR scheme), which affects the complexity of the system, the power consumption and the synchronization between the transmitter and the receiver.
-The performance of the proposed UWB scheme is evaluated over a high-frequency (HF) channel model, used in high-data-rate UWB communication systems.
-Moreover, ISI, inter path/pulse interference (IPI) and noise are taken into account, resulting in a more realistic performance analysis.
-By evaluating the average bit error probability (ABEP) of the ARake, the DTR and the SR it is shown that the use of the received data pulse also as a reference leads in performance improvement and saving of computational resources without adding further power consumption.
+In this letter, we introduce a novel and simple scheme for UWB applications with binary antipodal modulation, called Self Reference UWB (SR), which uses as a reference signal the absolute value of the received signal multiplied by the positive Gaussian monocycle waveform.
+Compared to the conventional TR schemes which transmit two pulses for one data symbol, SR constructs the reference pulse from the received data symbol, resulting in double data rates (like DTR), lower complexity and saving of computational resources without adding further power consumption.
+Moreover, depending on the channel conditions the SR scheme offers comparable or better performance compared to DTR because of the elimination of the error propagation of DTR when a data symbol is erroneously decoded, while the absence of the delay line (implemented both in TR and DTR schemes) reduces the complexity of the system, the power consumption and the synchronization between the transmitter and the receiver.
+The performance of the SR scheme is investigated in high-frequency (HF) channels, showing that it offers a better or comparable performance to that of DTR.

-The remainder of the paper is organized as follows.
-Channel model employed in the analysis is briefly described in Section II.
-In Section III, we present the mode of operation of the proposed receiver, while its performance is evaluated in Section IV.
-Finally, some concluding remarks are presented in Section V.